-I am a Postdoctoral Research Fellow in the Theoretical Biophysics Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.
+I am a Postdoctoral Research Fellow in the Biophysics Theory Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.

 The Principal Investigators of my group are Professors Ned Wingreen, William Bialek and Curtis Callan.

 I hold a Cross-Disciplinary Fellowship from the Human Frontier Science Program.

 Paris-Diderot, Paris 7 and CNRS, in Paris, France.

 I have broad research interests in the field of biological physics.

 I am currently mainly working on two different research topics, one at the molecular scale and the other at the population scale.
 The first one deals with the self-assembly of protein complexes.
 The second one is about fitness valley crossing by subdivided populations.